 IMPORTANT!
 By default, topics, articles and pathways DO NOT APPEAR in any training catalogue.
 You need to first set up a self-enrolment rule to allow a topic, article or pathway to appear in a user's catalogue.

-The first step in creating an enrolment rule is to go to the People view in your Admin area and create a search in the Filter panel which matches your desired rule.
+The first step in creating an enrolment rule is to go to the People view in your Admin area and create a search using the filter options which matches your desired rule.

 Example: If you wanted all staff to see a topic in their catalogue, you would filter by 'Type equals Staff'.

-Example: Let's say you had a custom field for location and you only wanted learners in, say, Sydney to see a certain pathway.
-So you would create a filter of 'Location contains Sydney'.
+Example: Let's say you had a custom field for location and you only wanted learners from Sydney to see a certain pathway.
+You would create a filter of 'Location contains Sydney'.

 After you run the search, you will see all existing people who match that search/rule.
 This is a good time to check that the users from the search are good representations of the users you want for this rule!